wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getblocktemplate.md

 ---
-title: dash:getblocktemplate \[POST\]
+title: getblocktemplate - Dash
-description: Gets a block template or proposal for use with mining software.
+description: Example code for the getblocktemplate json-rpc method. Сomplete guide on how to use getblocktemplate json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters